10 Analytics and Tracking Mistakes That Lead to Bad Decisions

 6. Obsessing Over Vanity Metrics

 Vanity metrics are numbers that look impressive in reports but do not actually indicate business success.
-Total page views, social media followers, email list size, and raw traffic numbers can all be vanity metrics when they are disconnected from business outcomes.
+Total page views, social media followers, email list size and raw traffic numbers can all be vanity metrics when they are disconnected from business outcomes.
 Many Singapore businesses produce elaborate monthly reports full of large, growing numbers that bear no relation to revenue or profitability.

 The danger of vanity metrics is that they create a false sense of progress.
 Your team congratulates themselves on a 30 percent increase in website traffic while overlooking the fact that conversion rates dropped and fewer leads were generated.
-The headline number looks good, but the business is worse off.

 7. No Custom Dashboards

 Without custom dashboards, analytics becomes time-consuming and inconsistent.
 Different team members may look at different reports and draw different conclusions.
 Key metrics may be buried in complex reports that require significant effort to extract.
-As a result, analytics review happens infrequently or not at all, and data-driven decision-making remains an aspiration rather than a practice.

 8. Not Connecting Ad Accounts

 Without connected accounts, you cannot compare channel performance on a like-for-like basis, you miss cross-channel attribution insights, and you often end up with discrepancies between what each platform reports and what your analytics shows.
-This fragmented view leads to fragmented decisions.

 9. Ignoring Data Privacy and PDPA

 Common privacy violations in analytics include collecting personal data without consent, using tracking cookies without disclosure, storing personal data in analytics tools without proper data processing agreements, and retaining data longer than necessary.
-Many businesses are also unaware that IP addresses and device identifiers can constitute personal data under the PDPA.

 10. Making Decisions on Insufficient Data

 Small sample sizes produce unreliable results.
 A landing page with a 5 percent conversion rate based on 20 visits could easily have a true conversion rate anywhere from 0 to 15 percent.
 The data simply is not sufficient to draw conclusions.
-Yet businesses make these snap judgements regularly, often killing potentially successful campaigns before they have had a chance to prove themselves.

 Frequently Asked Questions